 Should you take fiber supplements?

 "Ideally, we want to get [fiber] from foods," says Shapiro.
 "If you have a hard time meeting that through whole grains, nuts, seeds, fruit, and veggies, then you can add a supplement."

-Kirkland warns against flavored fiber powders that have a lot of added sugar, which is something that you don't want.
-Because of this, it's important to read your supplement labels and make sure you're only getting the good stuff.
+Kirkland warns against flavored fiber powders that have a lot of added sugar (something that you definitely don't want).
+It's important to read your supplement labels and make sure you're only getting the good stuff.

-Avoid any fiber supplements with the following words, which are all fancy names for sugar, on their ingredient list:
+Avoid any fiber supplements with the following ingredients, which are all fancy names for sugar: